Each state has different insurance laws. This information applies to Florida policies only.

 - Stacked Uninsured Motorist

-- Non-stacked UM coverage (also called Unstacked UM coverage)
+- Non-stacked UM coverage (also called Unstacked coverage)

-Let's say, an uninsured driver hits your car.
+An uninsured driver hits your car.
 Your car is wrecked, and you are seriously injured.
 You insure two cars on your personal auto insurance policy.
-Each car has a Non-Stacked Uninsured Motorist limit of $100,000 per person /$300,000 per accident.
+Each car has an Uninsured Motorist (UM) limit of $50,000 per person /$100,000 per accident.
+You purchased non-stacked UM coverage.

 You will be able to file a claim with your insurance company for your injuries.
-With non-stacked coverage, the you are able to collect is the uninsured motorist limit from one car - or $100,000 in this example.
-The second number ($300,000) is the cap for all people in your car who are also injured in the accident.
+With non-stacked coverage, you have up to the limit of $50,000 to pay for your injuries. $100,000 is the cap for all people in your car who are also injured in the accident.

 Stacked Uninsured Motorist Coverage

 Let's say the same uninsured motorist hit your car.
 Again, your car is wrecked and you are seriously injured.
 You insure two cars on your auto insurance policy.
-Each car has a STACKED Uninsured Motorist limit of $100,000 per person /$300,000 per accident.
+Each you have STACKED Uninsured Motorist limit of $50,000 per person /$100,000 per accident.

-You will be able to file a claim for with your insurance company for your injuries, With Stacked coverage, you can combine the uninsured motorist limits from the two cars insured on your policy.
-So the most you would be able to collect for your injuries is $200,000, and the limit for all the people injured in your car is $600,000.
+You will be able to file a claim for with your insurance company for your injuries.
+With Stacked coverage, you can combine the uninsured motorist limits from the two cars insured on your policy.
+Here's what that means.

 Non-stacked uninsured motorist is less expensive than stacked UM.
-However, this is not the only factor in making your choice.
+However, price should not be the only factor in making your choice.

-Stacked Uninsured Motorist coverage works you in any car - whether that car is owned, borrowed, a roommates car, or even a motorcycle.
+Generally, Stacked Uninsured Motorist coverage in Florida provides better coverage.
+Stacked Uninsured Motorist covers you while you are driving or riding in ANY car - whether that car is owned, borrowed, a roommates car, or even a motorcycle.
 Non-stacked (or unstacked) coverage only applies when you are in certain cars, and is more limited.
-This chart helps explain the differences.

 |Difference Between Stacked & Non-stacked UM in Florida||Stacked UM Pays?||Non-stacked UM pays?|